 Avoid large logos and branded clothing, as well as busy patterns and large stripes, and definitely no sequins / glitter / studs etc. Different necklines can have an impact on the shape of your face in-camera, so bring a variety of styles - not just the same style of top in different colours.
 Polo-necks are almost always a bad idea, as they crowd the face.

 Your headshot should look as natural as possible - a guaranteed way to irritate Casting Directors is to turn up to an audition looking nothing like the headshot they called you in on!
 I normally suggest that my clients do their hair and make up as they would normally do it themselves, but if you feel particularly strongly that you would like to work with a hair and makeup artist, I have some excellent local contacts who specialise in headshots and natural-looking make-up.

 If your hair is long enough, I always suggest shooting with it both up and down to give you a variety of looks, so please bring any hair products that you would normally use to style your hair in different ways.

 How do I pay?

-I do ask for a 50% deposit to confirm the shoot, which is fully refundable up to three days before the shoot if you decide to cancel for any reason; but I I also understand that from time to time things crop up that are beyond our control, so the deposit is transferable to another session date if you need to rearrange for another time at shorter notice.
+All fees are payable in advance to confirm your shoot - fully refundable up to three days before the shoot if you decide to cancel for any reason; but I also understand that from time to time things crop up that are beyond our control, so session fees are transferable to another session date if you need to rearrange for another time at shorter notice.